PagerDuty/terraform-provider-pagerduty/website/docs/r/service.html.markdown

   * `name` - (Required) The name of the service.
   * `description` - (Optional) A human-friendly description of the escalation policy.
     If not set, a placeholder of "Managed by Terraform" will be set.
   * `auto_resolve_timeout` - (Optional) Time in seconds that an incident is automatically resolved if left open for that long.
-Disabled if not set.
+Disabled if set to the `"null"` string.
   * `acknowledgement_timeout` - (Optional) Time in seconds that an incident changes to the Triggered State after being Acknowledged.
-Disabled if not set.
+Disabled if set to the `"null"` string.
   * `escalation_policy` - (Required) The escalation policy used by this service.
   * `alert_creation` - (Optional) Must be one of two values.
 PagerDuty receives events from your monitoring systems and can then create incidents in different ways.
 Value "create_incidents" is default: events will create an incident that cannot be merged.
 Value "create_alerts_and_incidents" is the alternative: events will create an alert and then add it to a new incident, these incidents can be merged.